-Messy learning, discovery learning, risk-based learning; it has so many names but one simple focus, which is to make learners better than they were before.
-We like to call it “no-fear learning.”
+What is “no-fear learning” and what does it mean for students?
+Messy learning, discovery learning, risk-based learning; it has so many names.
+However, the focus is the same which is to make learners better than they were before.

 The Role of Fear in No-Fear Learning

-The word “fear” obviously carries negative connotations for many of us, but we can really learn from it if we come to understand it.
-If we understand it, we can conquer it (or at least manage it), and understanding is what the no-fear learning classroom is based on:
+The word “fear” obviously carries negative connotations for many of us, but we can learn from it if we understand it.
+If we understand it, we can conquer it (or at least manage it), and understanding is what no-fear learning is based on:

-- Understanding how to maximize opportunities for both
+- Learning how to maximize opportunities for both

-The best way to think of fear is by using the popular acronym “False Evidence Appearing Real.”
+The best way to think of fear is by using the acronym “False Evidence Appearing Real.”
 Much of what we fear is generated by our imagination but also by our conditioning.
-For example, if we’re brought up with the experience that failing is bad and punishable, we’ll fear to do it.
-When our imaginations kick in and conjure up all the horrible things that could happen to us if we do fail, it makes it even worse.
+For example, if we’re brought up with the experience that failing is bad and punishable, we’ll fear mistakes.
+When our imaginations conjure up all the horrible things that could happen if we fail, it makes it even worse.

 Enjoy Embracing Failure

-As Kristi demonstrates, it comes down to a willingness to take those risks in learning.
-Taking the first step, just getting started, is often the hardest part.
+As Kristi demonstrates, it comes down to a willingness to take those no-fear learning risks yourself.
+That being said, just getting started, is often the hardest part.
 Our fear of the worst cripples us and keeps us from discovering what we never knew we had in us.
-A no-fear classroom in which the teacher is willing to risk failure and learn from it paves the way for learners to do the same.
+A no-fear classroom where the teacher is willing to risk failure and learn from it paves the way for learners to do the same.

 Make It Useful

 Our learners must realize first and foremost that making mistakes is a necessary part of learning.
-How the mistake was made isn’t nearly as important as what they can learn from it, though considering its origin point in an open debrief can help them with the avoidance strategies they will build over time.
+How the mistake was made isn’t nearly as important as what they can learn from it.
+However, considering its origin in an open debrief plays a role in building avoidance strategies for the future.